SWMFsoftware/BATSRUS/README.md

 # Compiling for GPUs

+The code has to be installed with

+./Config.pl -install -compiler=nvfortran,nvc

 On clusters, load a version of the Nvidia compiler.
 Some versions may be unstable.
 A known stable version is nvhpc/20.7.
 A newer version that works on Pleiades is nvhpc/24.3-nompi paired with mpi-hpe/mpt.
 Switch on the -acc